AEP American Electric Power | Utility | Outage Tracking

 You can read our helpful power outage phone guide for the appropriate energy provider outage numbers for your area.
 Below you can find the best available resources to determine the current status of outages and weather in your area.

-AEP Texas restores service following outages, builds new power lines, and uses advanced smart meters to record electric use for retail energy providers throughout its service territory.
+As a TDU, AEP Texas restores service following outages, builds new power lines, and uses advanced smart meters to record electric use for retail energy providers throughout its service territory.

 The AEP Outage Map allows you to:

-• Review the number of AEP outages in your vicinity by city, county and zip code
+• Review the number of AEP outages in your vicinity by city, county, and zip code

-Texas Cities Serviced by AEP
+Texas cities serviced by AEP

 Abilene power outage Alamo power outage Alice power outage